Gribnik2K/solana-guard/README.md

 [Русский](README_RU.md)
 # [guard.sh](https://github.com/Hohlas/solana-guard/blob/main/guard.sh)

-A script for seamless voting failover between primary and secondary Solana nodes.
+Solana Guard is a multifunctional script for seamless Solana validator failover.
+It continuously monitors your validator’s status and automatically fixes node and network issues by switching voting to a backup server, keeping your node online and the Solana network resilient.

 ![Guard Overview](https://github.com/user-attachments/assets/fe88aafe-5b4a-4cbf-911e-27bb94b77f8b)

 ## Key Features

-- **Automatic Failover**: Switches voting to the secondary server when the primary server node enters Delinquent status.
+- **Automatic Failover**: Instantly switches voting to the secondary (backup) server when the primary server node fails.
-- **Forced Failover**: Initiates voting on the secondary server with the \`guard p\` argument, provided there is sufficient time before the next block and the secondary server's health and Behind status are satisfactory.
+- **Forced Failover**: Switches voting while node upgrade with the \`guard p\` argument in just 1–2 seconds, with the minimum TCV loss.
+The script checks if there is sufficient time before the next block and verifies the secondary server's health and Behind status before automatically initiating voting.
 - **Continuous Operation**: Automatically adjusts server roles (Primary/Secondary) based on node voting status without requiring a script restart.
 - **Mutual Monitoring**: The primary server monitors the \`guard.sh\` script on the secondary server, and vice versa, preventing accidental monitoring interruptions.
 - **Node Health Monitoring**: Tracks critical metrics for both servers, including: